Take your kids to a cool playground in the heart of North Beach in San Francisco.

-After indulging in a delicious Italian meal in North Beach, why not burn off some energy by taking your kids to the Joe DiMaggio Playground?
+After indulging in a delicious Italian meal in North Beach, burn off some energy by taking your kids to the Joe DiMaggio Playground.

-This 2-acre park and playground is two blocks from Washington Square on Columbus Avenue (651 Lombard Street).
+This 2-acre park and playground is two blocks from Washington Square in North Beach (651 Lombard Street).

 10 best attractions at Joe DiMaggio Playground